Medically Reviewed by Evan Frisbee, DMD on November 04, 2021

 The fix -- orthodontia -- isn’t just for kids.
 And straightening crooked teeth and aligning your bite doesn’t just make for a prettier smile.
 It can be an key part of improving overall dental health, relieving symptoms like jaw pain.
 Orthodontists may use braces (metal or trays), aligners, and retainers.

 You may not consider a gap between the front teeth a problem at all.
 Famous people who sport the look include singer Madonna, actress Anna Paquin, model Lauren Hutton, and football player turned TV co-host Michael Strahan.
 If you want to correct it, though, your options include orthodontics to move teeth closer together and cosmetic solutions like veneers or bonding.

 11. Gum Problems

 Do your gums bleed easily?
 Are they tender?
 Do you notice them pulling away from your teeth?
-You might be in the early stages of gum disease (gingivitis) or in the more advanced stage (periodontitis).
+You might have gum disease (gingivitis).
 A buildup of plaque, a sticky bacteria, below the gum line causes it.
-Left untreated, periodontitis can cause bone loss, and your teeth might shift or become loose.
+Left untreated, it can at some point cause bone loss, and your teeth might shift or become loose.
 That can make it harder to chew and even speak.
 To avoid gum disease, brush, floss, and rinse with an antiseptic mouthwash daily, and see your dentist for regular cleanings.